Legendary Routes of Mesopotamia

 We start the day by visiting the imposing Ziggurat of Ur, built around 2100 B.C. and declared UNESCO World Heritage Site in 2016.
 This ancient stepped tower, dedicated to the moon god Nanna, is a symbol of the greatness of Sumerian civilisation.
 Afterwards, we head to Uruk, considered the world's first civilisation, where cuneiform writing originated around 3000 BC and a culture that marked the beginning of human written history.
 Uruk is also famous as the home of King Gilgamesh, the protagonist of the famous epic.

-After lunch, we head to Najaf.
+After lunch, we head to Najaf:.
 We will visit the holy city for Shiite Muslims, take a break at the hotel to recharge our batteries, then we will visit the Shrine of Imam Ali.
 We then stroll through the bustling Najaf Bazaar, near the imposing mosque.

 The day ends with a delicious dinner and overnight in Najaf, where you can rest after a journey full of history and spirituality.